tomas-fryza/avr-course/labs/08-project/README.md

 ## References

-1. Write your text here.
+1. Put here the references you used.
 2. ...